 Got a Nikon D4, D4s, D5, D850, D500, Z6, or Z7?
 Chance is that you need to have at least a few XQD memory cards in your backpack.
 What’s the fastest memory card in the world?
-A XQD card for sure.
+A top rated XQD card for sure for your mirrorless camera.

 With its speed up to 400MB/s, no other memory cards can beat the QXD memory technology.

 The XQD is much faster than using my Wifi network or SD cards, not just for taking pics on burst mode, but downloading them too.
 The XQD card is more expensive, but it’s worth it.